kubernetes-sigs/lws/keps/766-DisaggregatedSet/README.md

 Within each side, the planner uses discrete linear interpolation.
 Every role uses the same progress fraction.
 The resulting replica counts are rounded up to whole numbers.

 Each side measures progress on its own fractional scale.
-For one side, `roleSizes` is the list of replica counts for its roles. `positiveRoleSizes` is the same list without roles whose replica count is zero.
+For one side, `roleReplicaCounts` is the list of replica counts for its roles. `positiveRoleReplicaCounts` is the same list without roles whose replica count is zero.

 ```
-fractionalStepCount      = max(roleSizes)
+fractionalStepCount      = max(roleReplicaCounts)
-smallestReplicaFraction  = 1 / max(roleSizes)
+smallestReplicaFraction  = 1 / max(roleReplicaCounts)
-largestReplicaFraction   = 1 / min(positiveRoleSizes)
+largestReplicaFraction   = 1 / min(positiveRoleReplicaCounts)
 ```

 `fractionalStepCount` is the number of equal fractional steps between the start and end of one side.
 Fractional step `0` is the start and fractional step `fractionalStepCount` is the end, so there are `fractionalStepCount + 1` positions.
 A fractional step is not a reconcile iteration.
 The controller may remain at one fractional step or advance across more than one fractional step in a reconcile.